-Our mission statement: Spreading the gospel of Jesus Christ worldwide, defending religious freedom, and helping persecuted Christians.
+Our mission statement: Spreading the gospel of Jesus Christ worldwide, defending justice, religious freedom, and helping persecuted Christians.

 We share the following truths accepted by evangelical Christians: